chainstacklabs/developer-hub-content/coding-articles/Article.md

 To do this, I will edit two files.

-First file `package.json` Replace "1" Ethereum Mainnet chain Id with "8001" Mumbai network chain Id
+First file `package.json` Replace "1" Ethereum Mainnet chain Id with "80001" Mumbai network chain Id
 ```
 "chainIds": [
    80001
 ],
 ```
-Second file `forta.config.json` this file is not created by default, so you need to create it on the root folder
+Second file `forta.config.json` you shouldn't push it on Github for confidential values.
+It is already included on the `.gitignore`
 ```
 nano forta.config.json
 ````